Lee-Chun-Yi/NCKU-Quadrotor-Navigation/README.md

 This study focuses on the development of an autonomous navigation and control system for quadrotors operating in indoor environments.
 The objective is to achieve **stable and controllable hovering and point-to-point flight** without human intervention.
 The control strategy is primarily implemented in MATLAB, employing a **dual-loop PID controller** that independently handles position and velocity errors to generate corresponding attitude control outputs (Roll, Pitch, Yaw, Throttle).

 The current system has successfully implemented a dual-loop PID controller for position and velocity control.
 Building upon this foundation, the architecture will be progressively extended into a **full four-layer control framework** by incorporating additional attitude and attitude rate PID loops.
-This enhancement aims to enable high-frequency, low-latency closed-loop control, thereby improving flight stability and supporting more complex navigation tasks.

 The overall system consists of several key modules: a Vicon motion capture system using five cameras operating at 100 Hz provides real-time 6DOF data of the quadrotor.
 This data is transmitted via UDP to **MATLAB/Simulink**.

 Within the control logic, position errors are first processed by a **position PID controller** to compute the desired velocity, which is then passed to a **velocity PID controller** to produce the appropriate Roll, Pitch, and Throttle commands.
-Yaw is separately adjusted based on the yaw angle error.

 The resulting control commands are sent from MATLAB to a Python script, which then transmits them to the Crazyflie 2.1 quadrotor.